Sagar Dutta

 news

-Jun 1, 2023 Paper titled “AudioNet: Supervised Deep Hashing for Retrieval and Ranking of Audio Events” submitted in IEEE Transactions on Audio, Speech and Language Processing
+Sep 1, 2024 Paper titled “AudioNet: Supervised Deep Hashing for Retrieval and Ranking of Audio Events” accepted in IEEE Transactions on Audio, Speech and Language Processing

 selected publications